Architecture of Russia: Muscovite style

 Few examples of early Muscovite stone churches remain in Moscow, and early examples are found more in the surrounding towns.
 One such place is the small village of Kamenskoe, whose small limestone church is dated to the latter half of the fourteenth century.
 It is of a simpler style than other churches commissioned in the same period, and has only been partially restored since its construction.
 The cornice is presumed to have originally culminated in decorative point zakomary.
 The interior shows features of Balkan architecture, showing a Serbian influence prevalent in Muscovite and Rus architecture of this period, such as piers attached to interior corners (rather than being free-standing).

-Larger examples of these early Muscovite churches appear in Zvenigorod, about 60km west of Moscow.
+Larger examples of these early Muscovite churches appear in Zvenigorod, about 60 km west of Moscow.
 Records place Zvenigorod under the Muscovite domain in the fourteenth century, and by the end of it Iurii endowed it with a monastery to be under the direction of the monk Savva.
 It is the Savvino-Storozhevskii Monastery, and the town center was developed alongside its construction.
 The cathedrals built in this monastery show a depart from the pre-Mongolian stone churches built by Vladimir.
 It is of a simpler design, with repeating motifs and a departure from the styles of ornamentation.
 The style is marked by pointed forms (as opposed to zakomary and rounded arches) and a tendency to ornamentalism.
 The Zvenigorod cathedrals would serve as the prototypes for many of the churches that followed in the fifteenth century.